Jefferson49/Joomla_extension_sexypolling_reloaded/com_sexypolling/plugins/plugin/description/plugin_description.md

 + **Hide Results**: Possibility to hide results if user not voted.
 + **JavaScript Animation Effects**

-## Development and Contributions
+#### Development and Contributions
-+ The plugin was originally developed by 2GLux.com for Joomla 2.5 and 3 with the original plugin name "Sexy Polling".
++ The plugin was originally developed by 2GLux.com for Joomla 2.5 and 3 with the original plugin name *Sexy Polling*.
-+ After the "Sexy Polling" plugin was removed from the web and the support was canceled, a fork of the plugin was migrated to Joomla 4 with the new plugin name "Sexy Polling Reloaded".
++ After the *Sexy Polling* plugin was removed from the web and the support was canceled, a fork of the plugin was migrated to Joomla 4 with the new plugin name *Sexy Polling Reloaded*.
 The migrated plugin still supports Joomla 3.10.
 + Further contributions (to the project Github repository) are welcome!

-## Languages
+#### Languages
 + English, German, Spanish, Italian, French, Russian, Slovenian, Farsi

-## Installation
+#### Installation
 + For a new installation of the plugin, simply install the latest released version.
-+ If you want to reuse data from the former "Sexy Polling" plugin, do not uninstall the former "Sexy Polling" plugin.
-Instead, just install the "Sexy Polling Reloaded" plugin.
++ If you want to reuse data from the former *Sexy Polling* plugin, do not uninstall the former *Sexy Polling* plugin.
+Instead, just install the *Sexy Polling Reloaded* plugin.
 It will re-use the existing database tables.
-+ Joomla update is supported.
++ Joomla Update System is supported.